-AP source: Jets give QB Wilson 4-year, $35.15 million deal
+Jets give rookie QB Zach Wilson 4-year, $35.15 million deal

 FLORHAM PARK, N.J.
 (AP) — Breathe easy, Jets fans.
-Zach Wilson is on his way.
+Zach Wilson is officially signed and ready to throw.

-After missing the first two practices of training camp, the rookie quarterback agreed to terms on his four-year rookie contract Thursday, according to a person with direct knowledge of the deal.
+After missing the first two practices of training camp, the rookie quarterback arrived at the team’s facility Thursday afternoon and inked his fully guaranteed four-year, $35.15 million rookie contract.

-Wilson, the No. 2 overall pick in the NFL draft in April, gets a fully guaranteed deal worth $35.15 million, including a signing bonus of $22.9 million, and has a fifth-year team option.
+The deal for Wilson, the No. 2 overall pick in the NFL draft in April, includes a signing bonus of $22.9 million, and has a fifth-year team option.

-The person spoke to The Associated Press on condition of anonymity because the team hadn’t announced the deal.
-NFL Network first reported that the sides reached an agreement.
+New York posted a picture on Twitter of a smiling Wilson signing his deal, with the words “Let the fun begin” accompanying it.
+Wilson also sent a video message to fans — who’ll be in attendance at practice Saturday — through the Jets’ Twitter page.

+“What’s up, guys?”
+Wilson said.
+“I’m excited to get to work.
+I’m excited to see you guys out on Saturday.
+We’re going to have a good time.
+We’re going to get after it and we’re just going to keep getting better every single day.”

-Offset language in the contract was among the issues causing a hang-up.
+Offset language in the contract was among the issues that caused a hang-up.
 That practice, shared by most NFL teams, provides clubs with financial protection if they release the player before the end of a contract.
+The payout timing of Wilson’s signing bonus was another sticking point.

-NFL Network and ESPN reported the sides compromised with Wilson receiving his signing bonus within 15 days and the team keeping its offset language in the contract.
+NFL Network and ESPN reported the sides compromised with Wilson receiving his entire signing bonus within 15 days — instead of after this season — and the team keeping its offset language in the contract.

-Wilson is the last of this year’s first-rounders to get his deal after San Francisco signed quarterback Trey Lance, the No. 3 overall pick, on Wednesday.
+Wilson was the last of this year’s first-rounders to get his deal after San Francisco signed quarterback Trey Lance, the No. 3 overall pick, on Wednesday.

 New York coach Robert Saleh didn’t seem overly concerned about Wilson’s deal still not being done two practices into training camp.